 Middle School Lessons

-Our program provides teachers with the resources they need to teach students how to manage their money, build a budget, make sound financial decisions, and meet their goals.
+Modules include worksheets and instructions for teaching online or in the classroom.
+Students will learn how to build a budget, make sound financial decisions, and meet their goals.

 Module 1: Making Financial Decisions